 - Poor Engine Performance

 - Clutch slip

-This problem has many possible causes but a dull blade is the usual suspect.
-Check your engine performance, if you feel the engine doesn’t sound right or it’s sluggish, go ahead and solve engine related issues first.
+This problem has many possible causes but a dull blade is a usual suspect.
+Check your engine performance, if you feel the engine doesn’t sound right or it’s sluggish, go ahead and solve engine-related issues first.

 Very often uncut grass is simply caused by a dull blade.
 If you need help inspecting and safely sharpening your blade, check out “How to sharpen mower blade video”.

 A defective blade will cause all kinds of problems in the grass cutting and collection department.
 Examine your blade checking for loose bolts, damaged, misaligned, bent, or broken blade tips.